top of page

 Jean Michel Poveda and the Memory of Trees.

-Looked at from a certain point of view, a tree is a mysterious thing.
-Its bark furrowed by dry wrinkles, footprints, writings, esoteric messages from nature Where the poet seeks the beacons of his identity, the marks of his destiny… Jean-Michel Poveda finds himself there.
-His style in painting is in love with it.
-From the bark, he learns the fingerboard.
-The sinuous channels through which he generates the figures of his creations, he hollows them out with color.
-The oil works.
-After a more conformist approach to painting, Jean Michel Poveda, reflecting on the bark of trees has become another.
+Viewed from a certain perspective, a tree is a mysterious thing.
+Its bark, furrowed with dry wrinkles, bears imprints, writings, esoteric messages from nature.
+Here, the poet seeks the markers of his identity, the marks of his destiny… Jean-Michel Poveda finds himself reflected.
+His painting style is captivated by it.
+From the bark, he learns the brushstroke.
+The sinuous grooves through which he creates the figures of his works, he carves with color.
+The oil paint works its magic.
+After a more conventional approach to painting, Jean-Michel Poveda, by reflecting on tree bark, has become someone else.

-On small and medium formats, such as the phasmids of tropical regions, his subjects seem hidden in the paint.
+In small and medium formats, such as the phasmids of tropical regions, his subjects appear to be concealed within the painting.

-A “flatfish”.
-Its vertical position and the green color set with dark green enhanced with white gives it relief.
-Exposed in a decorative way, it recalls a Mediterranean atmosphere.
-We think of arabesques.
-Imagination sinks into the dough, searches, travels, associates data.
-She gets caught up in an absurd but very suggestive game of memory.
-She remembers the plates of Nabeul, the moucharabiehs….
-The whole takes on a picturesque votive look.
+A "flat fish."
+Its vertical position and the green color framed in dark green and highlighted with white give it depth.
+Displayed in a decorative manner, it evokes a Mediterranean atmosphere.
+One thinks of arabesques.
+The imagination delves into the clay, searches, travels, connects the elements.
+It allows itself to be drawn into an absurd yet highly suggestive game of memory.
+It recalls the plates of Nabeul, the mashrabiya screens… The whole takes on a picturesque, votive air.

 Tree bark passed through the sieve of paint… The eye remains suspended between two states of accommodation.

-The title of this series is none other than “ The memory of trees. »… As if the variety of forms the world could be read from the skin of a tree.
+The title of this series is none other than " The Memory of Trees. "...
+As if the variety of forms in the world could be read from the skin of a tree.

-It is also found in coffee grounds.
-Leonardo da Vinci saw things in the shapeless stains and the variegated stones of the walls.
+It can also be read in coffee grounds.
+Leonardo da Vinci saw things in the shapeless stains and variegated stones of the walls.
 Landscapes, mountains, trees, battles, figures with lively gestures, strange faces and costumes.

-The microcosm of the task, of the fortuitous form is known by the masters of the brush.
+The microcosm of the mark, of the fortuitous form, is known to the masters of the brush.
 They find there the spirit of drawing.
-From the primordial trace on the blank canvas, insane graphics in the image of the world.
+From the primordial trace on the blank canvas, senseless graphics reflecting the world.

-In Jean Michel Poveda's canvas entitled “L'œil” the artist uses browns reminiscent of the color of turned earth.
-Still in this spirit of the bark canvas, the black eyelid to which he adds the iris slightly modifies the natural data.
-As after a minor surgery, the Cyclopean eye begins to vibrate.
+In Jean Michel Poveda's painting entitled "The Eye," the artist uses browns reminiscent of the color of turned earth.
+Continuing in this spirit of bark-like canvases, the black eyelid, to which he adds the iris, subtly alters the natural features.
+As if after a minor surgical procedure, the Cyclopean eye begins to vibrate.

-In “Agony”, “Oppression”, “Creature”, the painting appears in the form of encircled interlacings.
-Dilated, the abstract figures read like stones at the bottom of a river bed.
-From a formal point of view, these works constitute the beginning of a new series subsumed to the series of the memory of trees.
-Unlike “Flatfish” and “The Eye”, they explore abstraction for its emotional effectiveness.
-These are moods.
+In "Agony," "Oppression," and "Creature," the painting appears as interlaced, outlined forms.
+Expanded, the abstract figures read like stones at the bottom of a riverbed.
+From a formal perspective, these works constitute the beginning of a new series subsumed within the series on the memory of trees.
+Unlike "Flatfish" and "The Eye," they explore abstraction for its emotional power.
+They are states of mind.

-Other works such as "The sage with the big nose", "The Visitor", "Metamorphosis", are more related.
-They are more fluid too.
-We guess their dramaturgy at first glance.
-In "Awakening of Desire", a spectral female body is born from the mottled color of pink, blue, white and black.
-In this painting we forget the bark of the tree, the matrix of the series.
-In “A Family”, it is still different; A three-part shape gathered up on itself like a terracotta figurine on a rough dark green background lets us guess the artist's affinities for sculpture.
+Other works, such as "The Wise Man with the Big Nose," "The Visitor," and "Metamorphosis," are more narrative.
+They are also more fluid.
+Their dramatic structure is immediately apparent.
+In "Awakening of Desire," a spectral female body emerges from the mottled colors of pink, blue, white, and black.
+In this canvas, the tree bark, the matrix of the series, is forgotten.
+In "A Family," it is different again; a tripartite form, gathered in on itself like a terracotta figurine against a rough, dark green background, hints at the artist's affinity for sculpture.

 bottom of page